-No moment inspires the collective awwww in a wedding like the moment the page boy and flower girl bound down the aisle.
+No moment inspires the collective awwww in a wedding like the moment the page boy (sometimes spelled pageboy) and flower girl bound down the aisle.
 There’s just something about seeing little munchkins dressed to the nines in elegant formal wear that melts even the stoniest heart.
 We’re guilty of blubbering over cute page boys in the photos submitted to us for our Real Weddings articles, and we wanted to provide you with our favourite dapper little dudes to inspire your wedding planning.

 Traditionally, page boys had the task of carrying a bride’s train down the aisle to the alter.
 Nowadays, page boys are trusted with wedding bands and walk down the aisle ahead of the ushers.
 Across the pond, our American friends refer to page boys as ring bearers and they walk down the aisle in tandem with the flower girl.

 Page boys tend to be between the ages of 3 and 10 and are most commonly of close relation to the bride or groom.
 While page boys are common at weddings, the practice of having one isn’t au fait with all brides.
 It’s important to remember that the younger the page boy, the more likely he may be to throw a massive strop during the ceremony or flat-out refuse to take part.

 We’ve all seen the videos on You’ve Been Framed of strong-willed page boys stamping their feet or plopping down in the aisle, refusing to budge.
 While it can be, and is often, funny, you may feel completely different when it’s at your wedding.
 If the thought of an uncooperative toddler is stressful, simply opt not to have a page boy on your big day.
 Alternatively, choose your page boy wisely, being sure to elect an older child with the maturity required to not create a spectacle during the ceremony.
 If your ideal page boy is shy to come around to the idea, bribing him with sweeties, small toys or other special treats is certainly an option!